JEC1100/CV/README.md

 Makers taught me how to be a self-sufficient software engineer.
 I was thrilled to discover how transferrable fundamentals were to a new language or tech stacks, Node.js, JavaScript, Express, CSS, Jest.
 - **Languages**:
 Experience in Ruby, JavaScript, HTML, CSS.
 English.
+- **Excellent Communicator**:
+I'm a big fan of speaking to someone to solve an issue faster.
+I often find problems can be traced back to assumptions made in a written message which were maybe avoidable with a minute on a zoom call.